MichaelFriel/My-portfolio/README.md

 ![Header area displayed as a column in tablet view](images/Hero-tablet-view.png) This screenshot shows the header area displayed as a column when in tablet view.

+## Installation

+To review the portfolio, please follow this URL: https://michaelfriel.github.io/My-portfolio/

+The code is available to be cloned from the My-Portfolio repository, using git commands.
+To access this, please follow this URL: https://github.com/MichaelFriel/My-portfolio

+## Usage

+The usage is very typical of an ordinary webpage, with a few nuances listed below:
+* Navigation can be used to scroll through the page.
+* To review tablet media sizes, please reduce screen width to 960px.
+* To review mobile media sizes, please reduce screen width to 748px.

+## License
+Please see Mit License contained within repository.